criblio/appscope/website/src/pages/docs/data-routing.md

 ### Running AppScope and Cribl Edge in a Container {#container-with-edge}

+This section describes one of many possible scenarios involving AppScope, Cribl Edge, and containers.
+If you are interested in doing something different (e.g., where the scoped apps, AppScope, and Cribl Edge are not necessarily inside the same container) let us know via the `#appscope` channel of Cribl's [Community Slack](https://cribl‑community.slack.com/).

 You can start Cribl Edge and AppScope together in a container, then use Cribl Edge's [AppScope Source](https://docs.cribl.io/edge/sources-appscope/) to "drive" AppScope.
 You'll decide what apps to scope, and work with the resulting events and metrics in Cribl Edge.

 To do this, you can use the `docker run` command, choosing options based on considerations including whether to mount the host filesystem in read-only or read-write mode.
 By default, the `-v` or `--volume` mounts in read-write mode, for example `-v /:/hostfs`.
 For read-only mode, add `:ro`, for example `-v /:/hostfs:ro`.

 In the examples below, we use `/hostfs` to specify the root filesystem mount point; alternatively, you could use a path defined by the environment variable `CRIBL_EDGE_FS_ROOT`.

 The examples progress from most to least "locked down."

 #### Example 1: Mount the Host Filesystem Read-only